tbocek/qotp/Readme.md

 # QOTP

+Warning: the protocol format is not final and may change!

 A UDP-based transport protocol that takes an "opinionated" approach, similar to QUIC but with a focus on providing reasonable defaults rather than many options.
 The goal is to have lower complexity, simplicity, and security, while still being reasonably performant.